jonvw28/kew_grasses/README.md

 ![alt text][img7]

-In this case the residuals need to be given appropriate weightings in the linear model to ensure that the effective sum of sqaures being minimised is equivalanet to the overall residuals being minimised in the first equation in this section.
+In this case the residuals need to be given appropriate weightings in the linear model to ensure that the effective sum of squares being minimised is equivalanet to the overall residuals being minimised in the first equation in this section.
 Hence in the linear regression to find a and b the weighted least squares is used as below:

 ![alt text][img8]